-- Clean the tool before transport or storage. - Ensure the battery is removed and the chain brake is engaged, and the blade sheath is installed (as applicable). - When transporting the tool in a vehicle, secure the tool in an upright position to prevent tip-over or damage. - Store the equipment in a dry, well-ventilated area that is not exposed to direct sunlight or excessive heat, and out of the reach of children. - Cover the equipment to protect it.
+- Clean the tool before transport or storage. - Ensure the battery is removed and the chain brake is engaged, and the blade sheath is installed. - When transporting the tool in a vehicle, secure the tool in an upright position to prevent tip-over or damage. - Store the tool in a dry, well-ventilated area that is not exposed to direct sunlight or excessive heat, and out of the reach of children. - Cover the tool to protect it.